zerynth/zdm-client-py/README.md

 1. Login to the [Zerynyth Cloud](https://cloud.zerynth.com)
 2. Select a workspace
 3. Create a device.
 "Devices" -> "New" -> "Device"
-4. Generate the credentials file for the device.
-Select a Device -> "Security" -> "Confirm" -> "Download".
-The platform saves the device credential into a `zdevice.json` file.
+4. Generate the credentials file for the device and save it locally.
+Select a Device -> "Security" -> "Confirm" -> "Download" (the file is named `zdevice.json`).
-5. Create a new folderand add the following files:
+5. Create a new folder and add the following files:
     - The device credential `zdevice.json` file.
     - A Python file `zdm_basic.py` containing the following script: